andrzejsliwa/coffeeapp/README.markdown

 ### Description

     CoffeeApp is a simple wrapper for couchapp command.
-    CoffeeApp overide normal push behavoir, by adding .releases directory which contain deployment snapshots While files are copied to release snapshot... coffee-script files (.coffee) are converted on the fly to java-script (.js) files.
+CoffeeApp override normal push behavoir, by adding '.releases' directory which contain deployment snapshots (timestamped).
+While files are copied to release snapshot... coffee-script files (.coffee) are converted on the fly to java-script (.js) files.

-    .releases directory should be added to .gitignore or .hgignore or whatever you have using to prevent versioning.
+    '.releases' directory should be added to .gitignore or .hgignore or whatever you have using to prevent versioning.

 ### Author